SunilGhimire067/grpc-gateway/README.md

 # License
-grpc-gateway is licensed under the BSD 3-Clause License.
+grpc-gateway is licensed under the BSD 3-Clause License. see [LICENSE.txt](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/LICENSE.txt) for more details.

-See [LICENSE.txt](https://github.com/grpc-ecosystem/grpc-gateway/blob/master/LICENSE.txt) for more details.
+##new line added